sdtemple/isweep/README.md

 We assume 1 selected allele at a biallelic locus.

-There are ~ six major ideas.
+There are ~ seven major ideas.

 1. A genome-wide selection scan that looks for anomalously large IBD rates
 2. Inferring anomalously large IBD clusters